How Do Tariffs Affect the Stock Market? - Investment Guide

 You could think of all of this negotiation as trying to redefine how the market works, and you'd be right.

 You could also wonder if anyone could predict how things will turn out.
-The easy answer is "no".
-Yet with that said, expecting uncertainty and volatility is worthwhile.
+The easy answer is no. Even so, you can build a useful base-case playbook for how markets usually behave when tariff escalation begins.

 Which Sectors Face the Highest Tariff Risk?